 What is Quarkus?

 Quarkus is a Kubernetes-Native Java framework tailored for GraalVM and HotSpot, crafted from best-of-breed Java libraries and standards.
 The goal of Quarkus is to make Java a leading platform in Kubernetes and serverless environments.
-It also offers developers a unified reactive and imperative programming model to optimally address a wider range of distributed application architectures.
+It also offers developers a unified reactive and imperative programming model to address a wider range of distributed application architectures optimally.

 Some notable features of Quarkus include:

-1. Live coding: Quarkus offers a development mode that enables live coding, allowing developers to make changes to their code and see the results instantly without having to restart the application.
+- Live coding: Quarkus offers a development mode that enables live coding, allowing developers to change their code and see the results instantly without restarting the application.
 This feature significantly speeds up the development process.

-2. Unified configuration: Quarkus provides a centralized configuration system, making it easy to manage and organize configuration properties across the application.
+- Unified configuration: Quarkus provides a centralized configuration system, making managing and organizing configuration properties across the application easy.

-5. Native image generation: Quarkus supports generating native executables with GraalVM, resulting in faster startup times and lower memory usage compared to traditional Java applications.
+- Native image generation: Quarkus supports generating native executables with GraalVM, resulting in faster startup times and lower memory usage than compared to traditional Java applications.

 What is Spring Boot?